diofant/diofant/docs/modules/vector/fields.rst

 where :math:`F_x` denotes the :math:`X` component of vector :math:`\mathbf{F}`.

-Computing the curl of a vector field in :mod:`sympy.vector` can be accomplished in two ways.
+Computing the curl of a vector field in :mod:`diofant.vector` can be accomplished in two ways.

 One, by using the ``delop`` property

-  >>> from sympy.vector import CoordSysCartesian
+  >>> from diofant.vector import CoordSysCartesian
   >>> C = CoordSysCartesian('C')
   >>> C.delop.cross(C.x*C.y*C.z*C.i).doit()
   C.x*C.y*C.j + (-C.x*C.z)*C.k